marcvanderkamp/enlighten/tutorial/tutorial1.md

 -----------

-__When you have come to the end of the tutorial and explored *Enlighten* in some detail, please fill out the *[feedback survey](http://goo.gl/forms/UDIJO32AIkU44R1D3)* !__
+__When you have come to the end of the tutorial and explored *Enlighten* in some detail, please fill out the *[feedback survey](https://goo.gl/forms/2KsHY7PGuqA9skV53)*.__

 Results from the survey will influence future priorities for further development, so your views are important.

-If you have in-depth feedback or thoughts about Enlighten you would like to share, please get in touch.

 Bugs in the Enlighten plugin or scripts can be reported as an "Issue" through the [github site](https://github.com/marcvanderkamp/enlighten/issues).

+If you have in-depth feedback or thoughts about Enlighten you would like to share, please [get in touch](mailto:marcvanderkamp@gmail.com).

 ### Thank you!